sains1/beerfinder/README.md

 ## Improvements (with more time)

+- `Component level tests`: I've added a few example cypress tests for e2e coverage, but didn't get chance to add any component-level tests.
+In the past I've covered this using [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) to test components in isolation from other dependencies.

 - `Gated quality checks`: On a proper app I'd generally have gated checks as part of a CI pipeline that runs on code reviews to check things such as

   - formatting / linting